Skip to main content

 Diabetes Treatment

 There are number of treatments available to treat diabetes.
 Treatments are individualized based on factors such as age, overall health, and presence of other medical conditions.
-For persons with Type 1 diabetes, where the pancreas does not produce insulin, insulin injections are prescribed at the time of diagnosis whereas for those with Type 2 diabetes, insulin and/or medications are prescribed depending on the impairment of glucose metabolism.
-Physical exercise and balanced diet also…
+Image 1 - Type 1 vs Type 2 diabetes: Pancreas does not produce adequate insulin (Type 1 diabetes), or the body unable to use insulin appropriately (Type 2 diabetes) which results in impaired glucose metabolism For Type 1 diabetes, insulin injection is prescribed whereas for Type 2 diabetes, insulin or medications are…

 Diabetes Tests and Diagnosis

 Testing for diabetes is essential in identifying individuals with the condition or those at risk.
 Various tests are available to diagnose diabetes and assess blood sugar control.
 Here are some common tests for diabetes: Fasting Plasma Glucose (FPG): This is a blood test that is done first thing in the morning.
 You have to fast for eight hours before the test.
 You are allowed to drink water.
 If your fasting blood glucose is 100 mg/dL - 125 mg/dL you are considered Prediabetic.
-If it is…
+If it…

-• Types of Diabetes
+Types of Diabetes

 There are different types and stages of diabetes Prediabetes: is when your blood glucose levels are higher than normal but not high enough to be diabetes.
 Simply put, prediabetes puts you at risk of developing diabetes unless you change your lifestyle and bring down the amount of glucose in your blood.
 According to the Centers for Disease Control and Prevention (CDC), 15 to 30 per cent of prediabetics develop Type 2 Diabetes within five years if they do not change their lifestyle.
 But just…

-• Signs and Symptoms of Diabetes
+Signs and Symptoms of Diabetes

 You could have no symptoms or you could have one or more of the following symptoms.
 These symptoms are common for both Type 1 Diabetes (earlier called Juvenile diabetes) and Type 2 Diabetes Mellitus.
 Increased thirst Frequent urination Blurred vision Extreme fatigue Weight loss Increased hunger Irritability Tingling or numbness in the hands or feet Frequent skin, bladder or gum infections Wounds that don't heal

-• Causes of Diabetes and Risk Factors
+Causes of Diabetes and Risk Factors

 Are you at risk of developing diabetes?
 Yes if you are: 45 years of age or older Overweight with a BMI (Body mass index) of 25 or over.
 Is your waist measurement more than 35cm (for women) and 40cm (for men) Physically inactive Have a close relative with diabetes Have a history of gestational diabetes or delivering an overweight baby (> 9 pounds) Have polycystic ovary syndrome High triglycerides or low HDL (good) cholesterol Have had abnormal blood sugar tests in the past Have heart…